metrorailings/OwlBlog/content/posts/week-12-insights.md

 Josh Allen doing well getting rid of the ball quick and thinking on his feet.
 I'm genuinely impressed.

 Buffalo Bills gave up a huge run on a gamble blitz.

+Los Angeles and their offensive playbook leaves me uninspired.